A bit about Eagle Rock

 The community is thriving.
-Colorado Blvd and Eagle Rock Blvd are lined with quaint shops and restaurants and a weekly farmers market.
+Colorado Blvd and Eagle Rock Blvd are lined with quaint shops and restaurants.
+There is weekly farmers market on Friday afternoons.
 Many of the art galleries participate in the NELA Art Walk that takes place the second Saturday of every month when galleries and restaurant stay open for an evening of art, good food and fun.
+The Eagle Rock Dog Park sits next to the Eagle Rock Recreation Center and it is a great place for dogs and humans alike to meet their neighbors.
 Notable past residents include Marlon Brando as well as Ben Affleck and Matt Damon who were roommates when they penned Good Will Hunting from their home on Hill Dr.